- Assistant Professor of Organization & Management

 - Frank, David John, Wesley Longhofer, and Evan Schofer.
 2007.
 "World Society, NGOs, and Environmental Policy Reform in Asia."
 International Journal of Comparative Sociology 48(4): 275-295.

-- "NGOs, INGOs, and Social Change: Environmental Policy Reform in the Developing World, 1970-1995" (with David John Frank and Evan Schofer)
+- "NGOs, INGOs, and Social Change: Environmental Policy Reform in the Developing World, 1970-2010" (with Evan Schofer, Natasha Miric, and David Frank)

 Areas of Specialization

 - Philanthropy and Non-Profits

 - Don Martindale Award, Department of Sociology, University of Minnesota, 2011